thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-DEV.md

 ### File: src/deb/control

 Description file for the package manager.
 Contains an description of the system, the maintainer, and which packages should be installed before this one.
-In general, all should depend on arrowhead-common.
+In general, all should depend on arrowhead-core-common.

 ```
 Package: [[name]]